Kristina01111000/Drws_site/README.md

 7/17
 For next week:
-- Listen to podcasts and grade them DONE:  7 / 7
-- After, make a podcast page with them in the order from best to worst (best at top)
+-make a podcast page with them in the order from best to worst (best at top)

-- look at the channel video for 4edoctor on youtube
-- look at post he sent in email

 7/24
 - For next week: